NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Quantitative measurements confirming expiratory upstrokes do not always start from zero CO2 level

-Check the latest updated table to make sure you only use quantitative method for critical measurements and true CO2 waveform display on screen.
+Check the latest updated table to make sure you only use quantitative method for critical measurements and to display a true CO2 waveform on the screen.

 Use only quantitative method for waveform display; the quantitative TG-950P (P905) shown here was already discontinued.

-How about fully-quantitative type miniaturized mainstream CO2 sensor?
+What you should know about fully-quantitative type miniaturized mainstream CO2 sensors

 The TG-907P CO2 Sensor kit (order code P909) shown in above table is declared as using quantitative method.
 This sensor was designed for non-intubated adult CO2 monitoring, as well as neonatal CO2 monitoring.
 Nihon Kohden is thus offering an alternative to sidestream CO2 sampling methodology.